Sangarshanan/sangarshanan.github.io/_posts/2026-01-04-multiply-with-convolutions.md

     return int(''.join(map(str, final_digits[::-1])))
 ```

-Here, the total complexity is that of the FFT operation, which is $O(n \log n)$.
+Here, the total complexity is that of the FFT operation, which is `$O(n log n)`.
 This means for 1,000 digits, there will be about 10,000 operations—significantly fewer than traditional addition.

 Benchmarking shows us the real speedup!